dzuk-mutant/blockchain/readme.md

 ### prefixes

 Some of these tags have prefixes to indicate variations in the way that an instance's administration treats the particular issue.

 Non-prefixed tags mean that the administration actively embraces or engages in whatever the tag is.

-Often it means a misunderstood idea or a misunderstanding of hate groups and bigorty.
+Prefixed tags represent that the content is still there, but the administration reacts to it in a more distanced way.

 #### 'A-'